Average PRK Eye Surgery costs are € 1,100, based on PRK Eye Surgery prices from 15 clinics.

 ● Patients who have a pupil that’s 6 mm or less

-PRK surgery is also recommended for patients suffering from hyperopia or astigmatism.
+Also, PRK surgery is suggested for patients who are suffering from hyperopia or astigmatism as well.

 ● Pregnant women